Tomorrow Never Knows: Critical reception

 In his album review for the NME, Allen Evans expressed confusion over "Tomorrow Never Knows".
 In response to the lyric's exhortation to "relax and float downstream", he wrote: "But how can you relax with the electronic, outer-space noises, often sounding like seagulls? ...
 Only Ringo's rock-steady drumming is natural."
 Peter Jones of Record Mirror commented: "You need some sort of aural microscope to get the message from this.
 But it's darned compelling listening."
 Disc and Music Echo's review of Revolver took the form of a track-by-track rundown by Ray Davies of the Kinks, who, in author Steve Turner's opinion, took the opportunity to air his longstanding bitterness towards the Beatles.
 Davies was unimpressed with the track, and concluded that the band must have had "George Martin tied to a totem pole when they did this".

 Writing in the recently launched Crawdaddy!, Paul Williams derided "Tomorrow Never Knows" and the album's single, "Yellow Submarine", saying of Lennon's song: "A good artist doesn't publish first drafts."
 Edward Greenfield of The Guardian described the track as "the most remarkable item on a compulsive new record".
 He said the lyrics were a "curious sort of poetry" that conveyed the concept of "pop-music as a substitute, both for jungle emotions and for the consolations of religion", as teenagers followed in the long societal tradition of disengaging the mind and surrendering "to the tribal leader, the priest, or now the pop-singer".
 Greenfield concluded by saying, "Thank goodness Lennon is being satirical: at least one hopes so."

 Reporting from London for The Village Voice, Richard Goldstein said that Revolver had opened up electronic music as a commercial proposition, adding, "John Cage move over – the Beatles are now reaching a super-receptive audience with electronic soul."
 He recognised "Tomorrow Never Knows" as the key track in this regard and concluded that "The boundaries [of pop music] will now have to be re-negotiated."
 Maureen Cleave of The Evening Standard described the song as a "lengthy and monstrous piece of nonsense about love being all and love being everyone, punctuated by what appear to be bagpipes and Zulu noises", adding: "Even this is gripping.
 Never have I been able to recommend an LP with more conviction."

 In 2006, Pitchfork ranked "Tomorrow Never Knows" at number 19 on its list of "The 200 Greatest Songs of the 1960s" and Q magazine placed the track 75th on a list of "The 100 Greatest Songs of All Time".
 "Tomorrow Never Knows" appears at number 18 on Rolling Stone's list of the best Beatles songs and at number 4 on similar lists compiled by Uncut in 2001 and Mojo in 2006.
 In 2018, the music staff of Time Out London ranked it at number 2 on their list of the best Beatles songs.
-According to Acclaimed Music, it is the 157th most celebrated song in popular music history.